techx/hackmit-puzzle-2017/README.md

 **[Read the puzzle writeup here!][2017-write]**

+# Puzzles

-Source code for every puzzle is in a submodule.
+Source code for each puzzle is in a submodule.

 - Entry ([hackmit-2017-splash][splash])
 - Warp ([hackmit-puzzle-2017-timewarp][warp])